Main Content

 A PointPillars network requires two inputs: pillar indices as a P-by-2 and pillar features as a P-by-N-by-K matrix.
 P is the number of pillars in the network, N is the number of points per pillar, and K is the feature dimension.

-The network begins with a feature encoder, which is a simplified PointNet.
-It contains a series of convolution, batch-norm, and relu layers followed by a max pooling layer.
-A scatter layer at the end maps the extracted features into a 2-D space using the pillar indices.
+The network begins with a feature encoder, which processes the points inside each pillar using a simplified PointNet.
+The PointNet applies a series of convolution, batch normalization, and rectified linear unit (ReLU) layers, and then a max pooling layer to extract one feature vector per pillar.
+A scatter layer at the end maps the extracted features into a 2-D grid using the pillar indices.
+This grid forms a pseudoimage, which the rest of the network uses.

-The network then concatenates output features at the end of each decoder block, and passes these features through six detection heads with convolutional and sigmoid layers to predict occupancy, location, size, angle, heading, and class.
+Finally, the network passes the unified feature map through six detection heads with convolutional and sigmoid layers to predict occupancy, location, size, angle, heading, and class.

 PointPillars network diagram